How Fleet Lifecycle Management Lowers Total Cost of Ownership

 How We Can Help

 Over the years at Ewald, we’ve gathered robust data on the life cycle strategies that work best for different industries.
-We provide different recommendations for different types of vehicles and then adjust a company’s lifecycle strategy based on both industry data and our experiences with other customers that are within that same vertical.
+We provide different recommendations for different types of vehicles and then adjust a company’s lifecycle strategy based on both industry data and our experiences with other clients that are within the same industry.

 We look at the specific make and model of a vehicle and what it is being used for.
-If a particular vehicle is being driven more often or on rougher terrain, we will cycle it out sooner than a vehicle that isn’t being driven as hard.
-Different makes and models age differently, and our programs include preventative maintenance to keep all vehicles operating strong.
+If a particular vehicle is being driven more often or has more demanding usage, we will cycle it out sooner than a vehicle that isn’t being used as hard.
+Different makes and models age differently, and our programs can include preventative maintenance to keep all vehicles operating strong.

 We also monitor market trends to determine depreciation milestones.
-For example, certain pickup trucks should be sold before they hit 100,000 miles, while others can surpass that and still hold their value.
+For example, certain pickup trucks should be sold before 100,000 miles, while others can surpass that and still hold their value.